 - To make your stuffed mushrooms gluten-free, make sure you use gluten-free breadcrumbs.

 - I tend to add more garlic than recipes call for, so if you're like me, add another clove or two.

 Garlicky Stuffed Mushrooms

-- 12 to 16 large cremini or button mushrooms
+- 16 large cremini mushrooms or button mushrooms

 - 1 tablespoon olive oil